alanorwick/mosaic/README.md

 ## Getting involved

-If this gets you excited, if you're feeling crazy, have some water.
-After that, drop me a line at [xavier@codenectar.com](mailto:xavier@codenectar.com) or on the K8s slack.
+### Contribute

+### Join Nectar
 We're looking for cream of the crop engineers who want to create the new standard in container orchestration for the next decade.

 Frontend, backend, infra, design, VP Developer Advocacy, and CTO.
 London, San Francisco, or remote.
-Drop me a line.
+Drop me a line at [xavier@codenectar.com](mailto:xavier@codenectar.com).